ahmed1293/countdown/README.md

 ## sync

-`pypy3 numbers_sync.py`, then follow instructions (standard Python is about 25x as slow).
+`pypy3 numbers_sync.py`, then follow instructions (standard Python is about 25x slower).

 #### Implementation